stone-alex/EliteIntel/README.md

   biological stuff in this system."
   AI: "Two bodies in the system show biological signals.
 One icy world likely has bacteria; the other is a metal-rich, terraformable planet with five signals detected."
+- **Biome Analysis**: "Tell me about the biome in this system" or "Analyze biome for planet X"
 - **Jump Command**: "Transition to Hyperspace" or "enter supercruise" or "exit supercruise" or "Engage the FSD" or "Time to jump—hit it!" or "Get us outta here, quick!"
   AI: Engages FSD without extra talk (in Professional mode) or with a quick quip in others.